Participation

 What people do within a structure shapes trust, direction, readability and shared meaning.

-It may also shape what becomes visible in the Field Log and where future connection, invitation or carrying capacity may develop.
+It may also shape what becomes visible in the Field Log and where future connection, invitation, simple exchange or Carrying Capacity may develop.

 That is why participation should remain free, but not careless.